Shankar-Singh-Mahanty/Striver-A2Z-DSA-Journey/README.md

 - License

 ## Introduction
 This repository contains solutions to the A2Z DSA sheet by Striver, implemented in C++.
-The sheet covers a wide range of topics, including arrays, strings, linked lists, trees, graphs, and more.
+The sheet covers a wide range of topics, including arrays, strings, linked lists, trees, graphs, and more. **The link to the sheet is provided in the description.**

 ## Getting Started
 To get started with this repository, follow these steps: